 NA-31 (NA-16-4M) in Sweden.
 Virtually the same as the BT-9C, the only differences were the Wright R-975-E3 engine and Goodyear tyres.
 The NA-31 was scrapped in November 1949 after some 1881 hours of flying.
 The Swedish AF designation was Sk 14.

-In 1940, the NA-44 (as well as the NA-26 – the prototype retractable gear NA-16 variant) was acquired by the RCAF and given the RCAF serial number 3344.
-She served the war at RCAF Station Trenton, and was known to engage in dogfights with Hurricanes on occasion (and won!), hence the blue/red paint job.
-After the war, she was slated to be sold off, however, she disappeared before the buyer could collect her at Trenton.
+In 1940, the NA-44 (and the NA-26 – the prototype retractable gear NA-16 variant) was acquired by the RCAF and given the RCAF serial number 3344.
+She served the war at RCAF Station Trenton and was known to engage in dogfights with Hurricanes on occasion (and won!), hence the blue/red paint job.
+After the war, she was slated to be sold off.
+However, she disappeared before the buyer could collect her at Trenton.
 Shane Clayton.

-North American Aviation then started the production of the BT-14, with a steel fuselage and a more powerful Wright R-985 450hp (336kW) engine.
-251 of them were built for the USAAC, and several planes were sold to foreign countries like France which bought 230 NA-57s.
-When the armistice was signed with Germany at the end of the Campaign of France in June 1940, 119 planes that had not been delivered yet were delivered to Canada and the UK and renamed Yale I. On June 25th 1940, a handful of aircraft managed to escape to south-eastern France (especially to Hyères), but a dozen have to be abandoned because of the German progress.
+North American Aviation then started producing the BT-14, with a steel fuselage and a more powerful Wright R-985 450hp (336kW) engine.
+251 were built for the USAAC, and several planes were sold to foreign countries like France, which bought 230 NA-57s.
+When the armistice was signed with Germany at the end of France’s Campaign in June 1940, 119 planes that had not been delivered yet were delivered to Canada and the UK and renamed Yale I. On June 25th 1940, a handful of aircraft managed to escape to south-eastern France (especially to Hyères), but a dozen have to be abandoned because of the German progress.

 The NA-64 P-2 was built for the French Armée de l’Air and Aéronavale in 1939–1940, which ordered 200 and 30 respectively.
 Of these, 111 had been delivered before France surrendered to the Germans after the Battle of France.
 The NAA-64s (57s) captured from the French were used by the German Luftwaffe for all types of flight training, from basic flying to advanced fighter tactics.
-Dive bomber schools and target tug units and even combat squadrons all used the NAA-64, as they were designated by the Luftwaffe, from the tail markings of the French examples.
-At least one was used by the Zirkus Rosarius to familiarize German aircrew with the handling of American aircraft before they evaluated captured aircraft.
+Dive bomber schools and target tug units, and even combat squadrons all used the NAA-64, as they were designated by the Luftwaffe, from the French examples’ tail markings.
+The Zirkus Rosarius used at least once to familiarize German aircrew with American aircraft’s handling before they evaluated captured aircraft.